algolab-quantique/Stage-A25-Zakary/MAINTENANCE.md

 This documentation assumes you have basic knowledge in C/C++ syntax and are familiar with PauliArray's Python code.

+There is currently a reformatting and renaming effort throughout the project.
+Names like 'paulicpp' will be changed to something more generic and appropriate in the near future.

 ## Code Convention
 ### Structure
 The project structure is the exact same as PauliArray's [Voids](https://github.com/algolab-quantique/pauliarray/tree/Voids) branch, with the following additions: